btrotta-bom/rainforests-paper-code/Readme.md

 are used for both calibration methods.
 * For reliability calibration, run `create_reliability_tables.py`, then `apply_reliability_tables.py`.
 * For EMOS, run `calculate_emos_coefficients_hclr.py`, then `apply_emos_hclr.py`.

+Pre-trained models for ECMWF are available in the `trained_models` folder.